In response to the novel Coronavirus pandemic, the following procedures are currently being followed by Graduate Studies:

 Procedures for Defenses and Dissertations

-- After revisions are complete and the dissertation has been accepted, each committee member should email their approval to the applicable recorder in lieu of signed acceptance pages.
+- After revisions are complete and the thesis or dissertation has been accepted, each committee member should email their approval to the applicable recorder in lieu of signed acceptance pages.
 Official IU email addresses must be used.

 - Master’s Thesis students: GSO Recorders - firstname.lastname@example.org